 The Network Controller is equipped with ARM 926EJS microprocessor core.
 The Network Controller enables network connectivity supporting printing, network scanning, network fax, Web UI, and email services.
-Network scanning and network fax are optional features.
+Network fax is an optional feature.

 The details of the memory devices in the Network Controller are: